-This half term, we have an external coach coming in to teach multi-skills on a Thursday afternoon.
+This half term, we will be learning netball skills with Mrs. Ricketts, on a Tuesday afternoon.
 This will take place outside, weather permitting so please ensure children have their full PE kit in school.
 (They can always put their school cardigan/jumper on if we are outside and it is chilly!)

 Your child will read on a 1:1 basis with a member of staff at least twice per week.
 At this time, if they are ready, they will be able to exchange their book.

 In addition, they will have a weekly 'guided group reading' session and will have the opportunity to visit the library (Monday- 1M and Friday- 1RB) where they will be able to return their current book and then select/scan out a new one.

 Key word recognition- your child will also start to bring home a red 'Key word reading book' (once we have updated our records and know which words they need to work on).
 This will contain a small number of words, specifically for your child to learn.
 Then once per week, depending on which group they are in, the teaching assistant will see if they are confident in reading these words and if so, issue new ones.
 (These books are not for writing in but details can be found in the front cover of the book).

 Remember, when hearing your child read, little and often is best ie. five minutes, five times a week.
 As well as decoding the words, discuss what they are reading and ask questions to check they are following and understanding.

 In addition to listening to your child read, please read to your child as this will support your child in learning to 'behave like a reader', by copying what they see and hear.
 Sharing and repeating favourite stories together encourages children to join in.
 The local library can be an exciting place to develop their love of reading- both for a purpose, and of course, for pleasure!
 It is always lovely to see the children's confidence grow and once they feel they have 'learnt to read', they really start to enjoy fact-finding and exploring different kinds of books and therefore 'reading to learn'